ingniy/nanoCEM/docs/tutorials.md

 ## Single mode

-If you have only one sample and want to view specific regions of features, nanoCEM also provides a single mode, which supported all three preprocessing method `f5c resquiggle`, `f5c eventalign`, `tombo` and `move_table`.
+If you have only one sample and want to view specific regions of features, nanoCEM also provides a single mode, which supported all four preprocessing method `f5c resquiggle`, `f5c eventalign`, `tombo` and `move_table`.

 For example,

     # run f5c mode
-    current_events_magnifier f5c_ev -i data/wt/file\
+    current_events_magnifier f5c_ev -i data/wt/file \
     --chrom NR_103073.1 --strand + --pos 2030 \
-    --ref data/23S_rRNA.fasta -o nanoCEM_result \
+    --ref data/23S_rRNA.fasta -o nanoCEM_result_single_mode \
     --base_shift --rna --norm

 And the single mode will output the feature table and feature plot like blow,